 This cinnamon wreath bread is made up of a soft and fluffy yeast dough with a gooey and sticky cinnamon sugar filling, all topped with a sweet icing.
 Bonus: it's shaped like a beautifully festive wreath!
 Read on for step-by-step pictures & instructions, as well as a video tutorial.

-If you love cinnamon rolls as much as I do, then I think you’ll love this wreath bread recipe!
-It tastes almost exactly like the rolls, but it’s shaped into a super festive wreath!
+If you love cinnamon rolls as much as I do, then this wreath bread recipe is for you!
+It tastes exactly like cinnamon rolls, but it's shaped into a super festive wreath!

 The idea behind this recipe was kind of a mash up between classic cinnamon rolls and our braided garlic bread.
 The shaping for the bread is very similar to the garlic bread recipe, but there are a few extra steps to get 2 loaves of bread.

 Below we have step by step pictures and a video you can follow along with to make the shaping process a lot easier!
 It's not difficult to get the wreath shape.
 But it'll definitely help if you read through the recipe at least once before giving this recipe a try 🙂

 Start by making the yeast dough.
 Nothing too special here.
 First, combine warm water, sugar, and yeast.
 Let sit for 5 minutes to foam.
 Add in your warm milk and egg, and whisk to combine.